caocao0525/ChromBERT/README.md

 ```

 #### 4-2.
 Fine-tuning
 Following pre-training, the parameters are saved in the `training/examples/prom/pretrain_result/` directory.
-To replicate our fine-tuning results, users should place the files `train.tsv` and `dev.tsv` in the `examples/prom/ft_data/` directory.
-This location includes data for classifying promoter regions between genes that are highly expressed (RPKM > 50) and those that are not expressed (RPKM = 0).
+To replicate our fine-tuning results, users should place the files `train.tsv` and `dev.tsv` directly in the `examples/prom/ft_data/` directory.
+This location includes data for classifying promoter regions between genes that are highly expressed (RPKM > 50) and those that are not expressed (RPKM = 0).Note that our `ChromBERT.zip` file offers 15 different types of promoter region fine-tuning data under the `promoter_finetune_data` directory.
+Users are encouraged to properly place the required file.

 ```bash
 (chrombert_training) $ cd training/examples/prom/script_ft